Dynamic Game Semantics: Dynamic Games and Strategies

-\begin{theorem}[Well-defined linear implication on dynamic games] Dynamic games are closed under $\multimap$ \end{theorem} \begin{proof} Again, it suffices to show the preservation property of the additional conditions on the labeling function and the axioms E1, E2, E4, DP2 and DI3.
-For brevity, let us just assume that $A$ is normalized, and consider $A \multimap B$.
-Again, the non-trivial conditions are just DP2 and DI3, but DI3 may be shown in a way similar to the case of tensor.
+\begin{theorem}[Well-defined linear implication between games] (Resp. well-founded) games are closed under linear implication. \end{theorem} \begin{proof} Again, it suffices to show the preservation property of the additional conditions on the labeling function and the axioms E1, E2, E4, DP2, DP3 and DI3.
+For brevity, assume that $A$ is normalized and consider $A \multimap B$.
+Again, non-trivial conditions are just DP3 and DI3, but DI3 may be shown in a way similar to the case of tensor.